microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 ## Outputs

-The `bootstrap.sh` writes its outputs to a `backend.tfvars` file in the `tenent-configuration` directory.
+The `bootstrap.sh` writes its outputs to a `backend.tfvars` file in the `tenant-configuration` directory.
 The `backend.tfvars` file is used by the `tenant-configuration` terraform configuration to configure the backend for the terraform state.